leSamo/Video-Annotation/README.md

 Before using the app, you need to set up a Google Drive folder with the videos to annotate.
 1. Create a new folder inside your own [Google Drive](https://drive.google.com/)
 2. Put all dataset videos in the folder (supported video extensions are `mp4, mov, mkv, wmv, flv, avi, webm, mpg, ogv, 3gp`, but your browser must also support extension and codec of your choice, for example Firefox doesn't support `.mkv`, but Chrome does)
-3. Share the folder with e-mail address of the account whose credentials the server is using (in case you haven’t set up the app locally, and you are using the online Heroku version, the e-mail is `annotation.tester@gmail.com`) and make sure you select `Editor` permissions (necessary for uploading resulting annotation JSON data back to that folder), in case you set up the app locally and you are using the same account for server API and client (where you put the video data), skip this step
+3. Share the folder with email address of the account whose credentials the server is using and make sure you select `Editor` permissions (necessary for uploading resulting annotation JSON data back to that folder), in case you set up the app locally and you are using the same account for server API and client (where you put the video data), skip this step

 ## Usage
 1. Use `import labels`  button and select .json file with labels definition, example labels file is shown in [labels format chapter](#labels-json-format)